 The first important distinction within anthropogenic air pollution is household vs. ambient air pollution.
 Household air pollution refers to air pollution that is generated, and mostly remains, indoors.
 The main contributor to household air pollution is PM from burning biomass like animal dung, wood, and charcoal for cooking or heating and without proper ventilation.
 While household air pollution has been eliminated in the developed West, it remains one of leading causes of disease and premature death in developing countries.
 According to the World Health Organization (WHO), over 3 billion people worldwide rely on heavily-polluting sources of energy for cooking, and approximately 3.8 billion deaths can be attributed to household air pollution ever year.
 Women and children are more at risk for diseases related to household air pollution, since they tend to spend more time indoors in developing countries.
 Recently, there has been much attention paid to this issue by the global community, and there are a number of initiatives to replace heavily-polluting sources of energy for indoor applications.

 Local ambient air pollution includes SOx, NOx, and PM, as well as some others not detailed above like carbon monoxide, lead, and mercury.
 To illustrate local air pollution’s distinction, consider smog.
-Smog in a given city may well affect an expansive geographic space, including area outside the city limits, but smog in LA has no effect whatsoever on London.
-In addition to its localized effects, another characteristic of local ambient air pollution is that its severity depends on weather conditions.
+Smog in a given city may well affect an expansive geographic space, including area outside the city limits, but smog in LA has no effect on London.
+In addition to its localized effects, because local ambient air pollution flows both into and out of the atmosphere, the severity of its effects has to do with the rate that it flows into and out of the air.
+As long as it leaves the air more rapidly than it enters it, the severity of effects will remain low.
+Its flow into the atmosphere is due to human and natural actions to emit it, while its flow out of the atmosphere depends on weather conditions.
 Even for days with an identical quantity of emissions from identical sources, smog will be worse on a warmer, sunnier day.

 Global ambient air pollution exclusively refers to GHGs.
 The effect of global air pollution is not limited to any geographic location — a ton of carbon dioxide emitted in LA has the same effect on the climate as a ton of carbon dioxide emitted in London.
-Further, global air pollutants remain in the atmosphere long after they are emitted.
+Further, global air pollutants remain in the atmosphere after they are emitted and accumulate over time.
 Whereas local ambient air pollution will be wiped out with a good rain, carbon dioxide emitted today can remain in the atmosphere for up to 100 years, and methane, which is 25 times more effective at trapping heat than carbon dioxide, remains in the atmosphere for about 12 years.
-In addition, there is some delay in their warming effects, so even if all GHG emissions were brought to zero tomorrow, the global average temperature would continue rising for approximately 40 years before stabilizing.

 It should be noted that there are many other pollutants associated with energy besides air pollution, which are often related to air pollution mitigation.
 For example, coal-fired power plants generate hazardous solid and liquid wastes as byproducts of air pollution reduction like lime-sulfur slurry, selective catalytic converter catalyst, and captured PM.
 Additionally, the manufacturing and recycling of batteries used in electric vehicles present a myriad of environmental challenges, even while electric vehicles result in less ambient air pollution than internal combustion vehicles.